 In today's Unsure?
 Insure! episode we share a story about a project gone wrong.
 This story involves the usual benchmarks of a bad project—client ghosting, unfavourable payment terms and an unwieldly project scope.
 Let’s dive in…

-I updated the website with the new branding, but she changed her mind.
-She now wanted a redesign.
-I’d already updated the website, but I agreed to absorb the cost of this because I wanted to be nice.
+I updated the website with the new branding, but she changed her mind and now wanted a redesign.
+I’d already updated the website, but I agreed not to charge for this because I wanted to be nice.

-The website changes she originally wanted were a little lower than what I’d charge for a deposit to design a new website.
-I agreed to incorporate the original quote into the cost of the new website.
+Because the updates were lower than what I’d charge for a deposit to design a new website, I agreed to incorporate the original quote into the cost of the new website.

-After the deposit had been paid I started work on the redesign, but I stopped hearing from my client.
+After the deposit had been paid I got to work on redesign, but I stopped hearing from my client.
 4 weeks later she contacted me to say she’d changed her mind about the redesign.
 Again.

-I told her she could pay the original quote and I would refund the remaining balance of the deposit, despite it being non-refundable as per my contract.
+I told her she could pay the original quote and I'd refund the remaining balance of the deposit, despite it being non-refundable as per my contract.

 Instead of a refund she asked if I could do a few extra pieces of work to the website instead.
-I ended up investing more hours than I expected into this project and I explained that I’d worked extra hours that I hadn’t billed.
+I invested more hours than I expected into this project and worked extra hours that I hadn’t billed.

 Eventually we completed the project and I transferred the website to her, minus the new design because that was not paid for and she’d decided against the redesign.